time to refinance to lower your payment, or take cash out for

 Go to www.1californiahomes.com and view homes for sale in Carlsbad Ca. 92009

 As interest rates rise, affordabilitly naturally declines in the short run.
 Short of a re-make of the loose lending guidelines and creative financing that partially supported the recent housing crisis, the main effect of higher financing costs is a slowdown in home price increases or potentially a decrease in prices.
 As buyers get skittish about housing costs and rate increases, they are less willing to continue to pay higher and higher prices for homes.
 Since housing like most consumer markets tend to actualize consumer concerns over time, the likely outcome is a decrease in prices should interest rates increase 2% or higher.
 This always of course begs the question of timing.
-Since home buying is such a personal decision based on many factors, Housing Matters suggests contacting your local realtor and asking about market conditions, financing, and their insight into local housing trends.
+Since home buying is such a personal decision based on many factors, Housing Matters suggests contacting your local realtor and asking about market conditions, financing, and their insight into local housing trends.3.
+The cost of home buying and obtaining a mortgage is rising, and spooks buyers!

 Dave Van Waldick, a 25 year Mortgage and Real Estate broker in Carlsbad Ca. says the cost of buying and owning a home, and obtaining a mortgage has increase significantly in the past seen years.
 He mainly attributes this to the huge new costs associated with new national and state regulatory requirements.
 The massive amounts of administrative and punitive actions placed on mortgage lenders and support services by the current administration and aggressive state regulators has increased closing costs over $1,000 per closed escrow whether a purchase or refinance.
 Mr. Van Waldick adds, "in addition to these direct and visible costs to consumers, the behind the scenes raising of Government Fee increases in the form of Guarantee Fees by both FHA and FNMA, as well as smaller fees by state regulators and licensing agencies, has placed a large and hidden burden on lenders which pass them on to borrowers in the form of higher rates and fees."